-Forex Commitment of Traders (COT) Reports
+Commitments of Traders (COT) Charts

 The Commitment of Traders (COT) reports provide a breakdown of each Tuesday’s open interest for markets in which 20 or more traders hold positions equal to or above the reporting levels established by the CFTC.
-Commitment of Traders (COT) charts are updated each Friday at 3pm CST.
+Commitment of Traders (COT) charts are updated each Friday at 3pm CT.

 Forex commitment of traders reports are based on the corresponding futures contracts traded on the Chicago Mercantile Exchange.